 MoveSpring is about bringing people together in health - and that doesn't always mean encouraging more physical activity.
 Mental health and general wellbeing are important too!
-That's why we have two engagement modules so you can communicate with your group to keep them motivated and engaged beyond our challenge modules.
+That's why we have three engagement modules so you can communicate with your group to keep them motivated and engaged beyond our challenge modules.

-The content module is a blank slate for you, as an admin, to post articles, videos, and announcements for your group to see and engage with.
+The content module is a blank slate for you, as an admin, to post articles, videos, and updates for your group to see and engage with.
 Post content right away, or schedule it to display in the app at a later time during a challenge.
 Pro and Ultimate clients also have access to our Content Library to help you save time and effort!